RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 5, mistake 0, hint 0
+Total: 6, clean 5, mistake 0, hint 0

 clean: 0.17	, mistake: 0.13, 	 hint: 0.09
 	Another key element is consistency in design elements, such as consistent font sizes and spacing, to create a sense of professionalism and ease of navigation.